The Ultimate New Puppy Owner’s Checklist

 Support Around Vaccination Time

 Giving Milk Thistle two weeks before and two weeks after the vaccination helps support and detox the liver.
+If the puppy has been vaccinated by our vet we will have provided this treatment.

 ⭐ Feeding & Nutrition ~ Puppy Food